-Purpose: BCAAs are a low calorie protein source that has been proven to stimulate protein synthesis, or growth.
-In short, BCAAs in free form get absorbed very quickly in the small intestine where they will then bypass the liver (where other amino acids will go first), and go directly to skeletal muscle tissues.
+Purpose: BCAAs are a low-calorie protein source that has been proven to stimulate protein synthesis or growth.
+In short, BCAAs in the free form get absorbed very quickly in the small intestine where they will then bypass the liver (where other amino acids will go first), and go directly to skeletal muscle tissues.
 We mentioned the benefits of leucine in whey protein.
-Well, studies show that about 3g of leucine every 3 hours can stimulate muscle protein synthesis, and BCAAs are leucine rich.
+Well, studies show that about 3g of leucine every 3 hours can stimulate muscle protein synthesis, and BCAAs are leucine-rich.

 As a side note, iso-leucine and valine are required for leucine use and absorption; these will be found in all BCAA supplements.
 Certain populations who are less sensitive to amino acids, i.e. women, older persons, someone with GI disorders, might require a higher dose.
 Additionally, those who carry a significantly higher lean body mass may take more (a 250lb male at 14% body fat will need more than his 160lb counterpart).